UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 ## Cluster access application

+!!! important
+    Check our [Status page](Status_page.md) and [Planned outages](Planned_Outages.md) to see current status of clusters.
+Accounts cannot be created while clusters are down and will be carried out once they are back up.

 There is a single online form for applying to the majority of our clusters.
 Use of these services is subject to a common set of [terms and conditions](Terms_and_Conditions.md).